apache/flink/docs/content/docs/ops/state/savepoints.md

 2. [Native](#savepoint-format) format supports incremental RocksDB savepoints.
 For those savepoints Flink puts all SST files inside the savepoints directory.
 This means such savepoints are self-contained and relocatable.
-However, when restored in CLAIM mode, subsequent checkpoints might reuse some SST files, which in turn might block deleting the savepoints directory at the time the savepoint is subsumed.
-Later on Flink will delete the reused shared SST files, but it won't retry deleting the savepoints directory.
+Please note that, when restored in CLAIM mode, subsequent checkpoints might reuse some SST files, which might delay the deletion the savepoints directory.
-Therefore, it is possible Flink leaves an empty savepoints directory if it was restored in CLAIM mode.
 {{< /hint >}}

 **LEGACY**